shrey-111/shrey-111/README.md

 - 🌱 I’m currently learning **React and Java Script.**

-- 👨‍💻 All of my projects are available at [https://github.com/shrey-111](https://github.com/shrey-111)
+- 👨‍💻 Love to learn new technologies and to explore new sets of areas.

 - 💬 Ask me about **frontend development.**